 This was the office space when we moved into the house in July.
 Can you say dark and dreary?

-I wasn’t sure what color direction I wanted to go in so I just lightened the space with Dover White SW 6385.
+I wasn’t sure what color direction I wanted to go in so I just lightened the space with some leftover paint~Dover White SW 6385.

 What a difference!
-The dark rattan blind was replaced with a white plantation blind.
+The dark rattan blind was replaced with a white plantation blind found at Goodwill.

 As the move was a major downsize I had created a map of the measurements of each room prior to moving in.
 I knew in advance that we would have to place our antique sideboard and china cabinet in the space because there was literally no where else for the pieces to go.
 I was determined to make the space work, but reality set in.